-You know that feeling when no one seems to be listening to what you’re trying to say?
-Maybe this isn’t an everyday occurrence, but most of us has experienced that feeling from time to time.
+Why is student voice important in schools?
+Well, you know that feeling when no one seems to be listening to what you’re trying to say?
+Most of us have experienced that feeling from time to time.
 And likely, we brush it off.
 But what if you felt like this for a whole day?
 Every day?
 For years?

 For students in public schools, this may be their reality.
 Of course, students talk to each other, answer questions, and make comments in class.
 But is their voice really heard in schools?